Hood film: Criticism

 Hood films have received criticism for alleged glorification of criminality and gangsterism.
 The genre has also been criticised for perpetuating the idea that young, black males are violent, sexist, or gangsters, despite the well-meaning intent behind some films within the genre to bring awareness to issues such as poverty, political alienation and the varying effects of institutional racism.
 Norman K. Denzin explained:These realistic social-problem texts fuelled conservative racist discourse.
 They helped fearful white Americans blame blacks for the problems of the inner city.
 They suggested that blacks caused their own problems.
 The problems of the ghetto were not shared by the larger society.Research findings have noted that positive representations of women in the genre are almost non-existent, and women are often depicted in degrading roles.

 Legacy

-The Academy Award-nominated classics Do the Right Thing and Boyz n the Hood were each inducted into the National Film Registry.
+The Academy Award–nominated classics Do the Right Thing and Boyz n the Hood were each inducted into the National Film Registry.

-The latter film topped the "Top Black Films of All Times" poll from the November 1998 edition of Ebony magazine.
+The latter film topped the "Top Black Films of All Times" poll in the November 1998 issue of Ebony magazine.